gymagyar/lastpass-reports/README.md

 # Requirements

-Python 3 is requreired to run this report.
+Python 3 is requreired to run these reports.
 You can find details here how to install it:
 - on Windows: https://docs.python.org/3/using/windows.html
 - on Mac: https://docs.python.org/3/using/mac.html
 - on Unix: https://docs.python.org/3/using/unix.html